Map © Nations Online Project (info)

 [Monday 18 June : Lijiang, China] After a fantastic breakfast and pretty good coffee (amazingly, given that China is a nation of tea-drinkers), we headed out to explore Lijiang.
 This is a World Heritage Site and is consequently overrun by tourists, but even the crowds of gawping Chinese (there are very few Westerners here) cannot detract from the beauty of the old town.
 Winding cobblestone streets, criss-crossed by canals flowing with clear water, twist their way between a jumble of old Naxi style buildings.

-After supper that evening we went to the daily performance of the Naxi Orchestra, a collection of (mostly very old) men playing traditional Naxi music ... which to my tone-deaf ears was just a lot of wailing and mournful sounds.
-It would have been quite enjoyable if the man who started the orchestra hadn't come onto the stage at the end and delivered an endless speech, listening to which was akin to several hours of painful root canal work.
+After supper that evening we went to the daily performance of the Naxi Orchestra, a collection of (mostly very old) men playing traditional Naxi music ... which to my tone deaf ears was just a lot of wailing and mournful sounds.
+It might have been quite enjoyable if the man who started the orchestra hadn't come onto the stage afterwards and delivered an endless speech, listening to which was akin to several hours of painful root canal work.
+Being the only Westerners there, we felt it would be rude to get up and leave while he was holding forth, so we were forced to stifle our yawns and listen.

 [Tuesday 19 June : Lijiang, China] We strolled through Lijiang, past the old water wheels at the northern entrance to the old town and into Black Dragon Pool Park.
 A stiff slog up hundreds of stone steps brought us to a crumbling pagoda at the top of the hill in the middle of the park, from where there are wonderful views across Lijiang and the surrounding countryside.
 On the way back we took a detour into the new town, as ugly a collection of concrete blocks as you are likely to see, and after some difficulty found the statue of Chairman Mao.
 Not surprizingly it is a huge edifice in a grand square, with the old dictator's right arm raised pompously skywards.
 Unlike Stalin in Russia, Mao still seems to be in favour here.